This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Cut Thin Slices: Lay each half flat and thinly slice one half for the salad.
+- Slice: Lay one half flat and thinly slice for the salad.
+Use the remaining half in other salads, soups, or pasta dishes.

-- Remove the Ends: Cut off both ends of the orange and discard them.
+- Trim the Ends: Cut off both ends of the orange and discard them.

 - Remove the Peel: Carefully slice downward to remove the peel, following the natural curve of the fruit.
 Continue until all the peel is removed.

-- Ready to Slice: Now your orange is ready to be sliced into rounds.
+- Slice: Now your orange is ready to be sliced into rounds.

 Nutrition